Ferrite-FEM/Ferrite.jl/docs/src/devdocs/index.md

 # Developer documentation

-Here you can find some documentation of the internals of Ferrite.jl which are useful when developing the library.
+Here you can find some documentation of the internals of Ferrite which are useful when developing the library.

 ```@contents